Nick-Ohman/Nick-Ohman/README.md

 - 🔭 I’m currently working on ...
 Story Squad, This is a team project that is my final steps to endorsment from Lambda School!

-- 🌱 I’m currently learning ...
+- 🌱 I currecntly have experience in ...
 React | NodeJS | Python

 - 💬 Ask me about ...
 Anything!

 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/nick-ohman/) - [Email](nickohman4@gmail.com)

 - 😄 Pronouns: ...
 Cis gender male, he/him/his

 - 🥩 Fun fact about me: ...
 I love to smoke meat, I love working on my BBQ skills in my free time!